 WatPD is an online program that helps students enhance their professional skills while completing work terms.
 With courses focused on topics like project management, intercultural skills, and ethical decision making, WatPD helps students develop new strengths and test their skills in their co-op workplaces.

-PD1: Career Fundamentals is the first compulsory PD course taken by co-op students in Applied Health Sciences, Arts, Environment, Mathematics, and Science.
+PD1: Career Fundamentals is the first compulsory PD course taken by co-op students in Arts, Environment, Health, Mathematics, and Science.
 PD1 gives students the tools they need to find their first job, develop core career skills, and succeed in the workplace.

 Taking WatPD courses is mandatory for all co-op students, but you can choose what topics you’d like to take based on your interests and where you want to grow your skills.